 • Put up a good physical appearance.

-• Ensure that you take along the Curriculum Vitae (C.V) and your credentials.
+• Ensure that you take along the Curriculum Vitae (CV) and your credentials.

-• Arrive early (earlier than scheduled).
+• make sure that you arrive early (earlier than scheduled).

 • Display courtesy, do not sit until you are told to do so